I lost count of how many times alliances and betrayals got the best of me in the riveting tale of Doctor Prisoner.

 Excellent Male Cast Portrayals

 Revenge stories powered by a male cast seem more neat because of less tears.
-The series managed to present a flawed hero and equally dysfunctional villains vying to achieved varying goals, at the expense of bending justice and utilizing money and influence.
+The series managed to present a flawed hero and equally dysfunctional villains vying to achieve varying goals, at the expense of bending justice and utilizing money and influence.

 Namgoong Min, as usual, delivered well for his character.
 He felt like King Sukjong in maneuvering the factions that he needed to get the upper hand in his elaborated plan.
 The ruses alternately passed on by him and the villains were tidily and smartly executed.